nguyenhphilip/philintheblank/content/poems/blue/index.md

 &emsp;&emsp;&emsp; the way people do

 with their thoughts
-&emsp; when they at last notice
+&emsp; when they notice
-&emsp;&emsp; that their pockets
+&emsp;&emsp; their pockets
 &emsp;&emsp;&emsp; are full.

-Then you honked at me
+Then you wonked at me
 &emsp; in your hurried voice
 &emsp;&emsp; Good morning - Good morning!
 &emsp;&emsp;&emsp; and invited me to linger